shreytheshreyas/tp/docs/UserGuide.md

 Format: `task n/TASK_NAME`

-* The user must be in Project View before adding a new task.
+* You must be in ProjectView before adding a new task.

 Example of usage: